ishaanjoshi03/VGA_System/README.md

 ~ LUT Utilization: 3.18%

 General Project Structure:
 1. Keyboard receives data in the order of A Operation B, where Operation can be +,-,*,MOD3.
-  a.
 While a proper sequence is in progress, the numbers/operation are displayed on the Video Graphics Array.
 2. This information is added to the RAM using a stack (FIFO) approach.
 3. When the keyboard's ENTER button is pressed, the most recent A Operation B sequence is displayed on the Video Graphics Array along with the solution.